Accelerated Reinforcement Learning for Temporal Logic Control Objectives: Introduction

 \section{Introduction}

-Reinforcement learning (RL) has recently emerged as a prominent tool to synthesize optimal control policies for stochastic systems, modeled as Markov Decision Processes (MDPs), with complex control objectives captured by formal languages, such as Linear Temporal Logic (LTL) \cite{wang2015temporal,hasanbeig2018logically,hahn,gao2019reduced,bouton2019reinforcement,hasanbeig2019reinforcement,bozkurt2020control,cai2020learning,cai2021reinforcement,hasanbeig2018logically2,lavaei2020formal,wang2020continuous,cai2021modular,jothimurugan2021compositional}.
+Reinforcement learning (RL) has recently emerged as a prominent tool to synthesize optimal control policies for stochastic systems, modeled as Markov Decision Processes (MDPs), with complex control objectives captured by formal languages, such as Linear Temporal Logic (LTL); see e.g., \cite{hahn,gao2019reduced,bouton2019reinforcement,hasanbeig2019reinforcement,bozkurt2020control,cai2021reinforcement,lavaei2020formal,wang2020continuous,jothimurugan2021compositional} and the references therein.
 Common in the majority of these works is that they explore \textit{randomly} a product state space that grows exponentially as the size of the MDP and/or the complexity of the assigned temporal logic task increase.
 This results in sample inefficiency and slow training/learning process.
 This issue becomes more pronounced by the sparse rewards that these methods rely on to synthesize control policies with probabilistic satisfaction guarantees \cite{bozkurt2020control}.